radiantlogic-v8/documentation-new/documentation/tuning/cache-capture-connectors.md

 ### Database Changelog Connector

-RadiantOne can generate the SQL scripts which create the configuration needed to support the DB Changelog Connector.
-The scripts can be generated in the Main Control Panel.
-The following scripts are generated and can be download from Main Control Panel > Settings > Configuration > File Manager.
-The are located in the /work/sql folder.
+RadiantOne generates the SQL scripts which create the configuration needed to support the DB Changelog Connector.
+These scripts can be downloaded and applied by your database administrator or the connector configuration process can apply them directly.

 - create_user.sql - Creates the log table user and the log table schema.
 - create_capture.sql - Creates the log table and the triggers on the base table.